uboslinux/ubos-docs/sphinx/users/installation/x86_docker.rst

    While that looks somewhat intimidating, all this command really says is: "Boot the image called ``ubos/ubos-yellow``, keep the terminal around, and give it the privileges it needs."

 #.
-When the boot process is finished, log in as user ``root``.
-By default, there is no
+When the boot process is finished, login as root or  execute
-   password on the console.
+   ``docker exec -i -t <name> /bin/bash`` or such in a separate terminal to obtain a root shell in the container.

 #.
 Now: wait.
 UBOS needs to generate a few cryptographic keys before it is ready to use
    and initialize a few other things on the first boot.
 That might take 5 or 10 minutes